A Cottage Interview

-The most popular item by far in my etsy shop has been my vintage hankie flour sack dish towels.
-I've always thought vintage hankies were little tiny works or art.
+The most popular item by far in my Etsy shop has been my vintage hankie flour sack dish towels.
+I've always thought vintage hankies were little tiny works of art.
 Some are hand stitched beauties while others are bright and cheery prints.
-I sew them onto flour sack dish towels and hand embroider a cheery phrase or reminder.
+I sew them onto flour sack dish towels and hand embroiders a cheery phrase or reminder.
 They have been popular because they combine a bit of vintage with a bit of hand made goodness – plus they are affordable!
 Perfect for gift giving.

 7. Is there anything else you'd like to share about the value of reusing “old stuff”?

-Besides the practical reason of using what we already have around us and the economical reason of using things that are usually much less expensive than brand new items, I love the fact that “old stuff” has a story to tell.
+Besides the practical reason of using what we already have around us and the economic reason of using things that are usually much less expensive than brand new items, I love the fact that “old stuff” has a story to tell.
 It has history, and wear, and patina.
 Someone else has held it and loved it and used it.
 Whether it is something you already have around your own house, something you rescue from your parent's house that has family value or something you pick up at your local thrift store.
-I just think these things are far more interesting then brand new factory made products.
+I just think these things are far more interesting than brand new factory-made products.